Product Security Testing

 What exactly is in scope for Apps & APIs testing?

 We align on specific apps, environments, and endpoints before testing starts.
-Scope includes web or mobile front-ends plus the APIs they call, with the routes, roles, and data types documented so your team can review coverage clearly.
+Scope includes SaaS web apps, customer portals, admin panels, mobile front-ends, and the APIs they call, with routes, roles, and data types documented so your team can review coverage clearly.

 How do you show evidence for each finding?